restx/restx.github.io/docs/samples.md

 This sample demonstrates not only a REST API but also the client with a nice UI.

+_Note that this sample is not actively maintained_

 ### Features demonstrated

 - mongoDB integration with Jongo